Check Out What Whales Are Doing With ROKU - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Roku options trades today is 448.83 with a total volume of 12,346.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Roku's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Roku's whale trades within a strike price range from $100.0 to $430.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Roku's big money trades within a strike price range of $75.0 to $440.0 over the last 30 days.

 Roku Option Volume And Open Interest Over Last 30 Days